-Spring is always welcomed with open arms at the Lake Erie Arboretum at Frontier Park (LEAF) in Erie, but especially this year after Erie’s record-smashing snow season!
-But there’s even more reason to celebrate…the arboretum is celebrating 20 years, and we’re all invited to the celebration on Arbor Day, April 27 from 4 to 6 p.m.
-Can’t make the party?
+Spring is always welcomed with open arms at the Lake Erie Arboretum at Frontier Park (LEAF) in Erie.
 The arboretum is open year-round and invites you to walk amid its more than 800 shade, flowering and evergreen trees, stroll along its pathways, and enjoy the beauty of Cascade Creek.
 You also can see a variety of early spring plants at the arboretum’s Benjamin Winter Garden.

-Your olfactory receptors will be going full throttle this spring with a trip to the Phipps Conservatory and Botanical Gardens in Pittsburgh at its spring flower show, the aptly named Scents of Wonder, where you’re invited to get literally “nose-to-petal” with thousands of aromatic lilies, tulips, daffodils, hyacinths, and many other spring favorites — all set within whimsical themed displays.
-The show goes through April 8, then the summer flower show Gardens of Sound and Motion opens at the end of the month — equally guaranteed to provide a feast for the senses!
-Phipps is celebrating its 125th anniversary in 2018.
+Your olfactory receptors will be going full throttle this spring with a trip to the Phipps Conservatory and Botanical Gardens in Pittsburgh at its spring flower show, the aptly named Canopy of Color, where you’re invited to get literally “nose-to-petal” with thousands of aromatic lilies, tulips, daffodils, hyacinths, and many other spring favorites — all set within whimsical themed displays.
+The show goes through April 19, then the summer flower show The Hidden Life of Trolls opens at the end of the month — equally guaranteed to provide a feast for the senses!

 Through the beauty of the farm, as well as classes and seminars, Quiet Creek Herb Farm in Brookville does an excellent job of educating its visitors about conservation, ecological thinking, and sustainable living.
 In addition to its lush gardens of organic vegetables, herbs, and flowers, Quiet Creek has 30 acres of nature trails, straw bale houses, and a wind/solar energy system, which offer a unique experience for visitors.